 - What is the daily routine?

-- How do you include children with special needs in the daily activities and routines?
+- How do you include children with special needs in their daily activities and routines?

 - Are there options for indoor and outdoor play?